-For our first update we visit our official clinic partners IVF Spain, following Anita and Simon’s challenging journey with the Alicante-based experts.
+For our first update, we visit our official fertility journey clinic partners IVF Spain, following Anita and Simon’s challenging journey with the Alicante-based experts.

 But our attention to detail goes even further.
 The therapeutic, technological and biotechnological equipment found at IVF Spain is exceptional compared to most Spanish clinics, and as a result the clinic ranks among the most advanced in Europe.
 We have a flow cytometer for semen analysis, genetic tests to analyse the endometrial receptivity, preconception genetic testing to avoid monogenic diseases, protamine tests to improve male fertility, specific genetic screening protocols that improve the chances of pregnancy, technologies to predict the viability of embryos and many other technologies that ensure our visitors are in the best and most experienced hands.

 IVF Spain devotes all its effort to obtaining and retaining the best pregnancy rates and does not hesitate when it comes to improving progress and scientific knowledge.
 This line of action has meant the consolidation of IVF Spain as a globally regarded reference point in research applied to assisted reproduction, as evidenced by the recognition and the impact their scientific work has had throughout 2015.

 During the annual meeting of the American Society of Reproductive Medicine – one of the fertility world’s most important conferences, where the latest developments in assisted reproduction are disclosed – IVF Spain attracted great interest with two revealing scientific studies.
 Each study has demonstrated that the use of the growth hormone on patients with poor prognosis improves the implantation rate, based on the use of a protamine ratio as a new marker for male infertility.